-Neighbourhood Dance Works, in partnership with the Arts and Culture Centre, is proud to present the second year of our Flamenco Residency with Raíces y Alas.
-This series of flamenco dance workshops and performances starts in St. John’s, kicking off the Festival of New Dance, and travels across the province.
+Neighbourhood Dance Works, in partnership with the Arts and Culture Centre, proudly presented the second year of our Flamenco Residency with Raíces y Alas.
+This series of flamenco dance workshops and performances started in St. John’s, kicking off the Festival of New Dance, and traveled across the province.

 RAÍCES Y ALAS in Residence

 Workshop 1: Flamenco and Percussive Dance (Technique)

 Monday Sept 24 - Thursday Sept 27, 2018